rachel-o-donnell/the-witchs-cauldron/README.md

 #9 - Site not loading after pep8 compliance - undid shortening of lines for pep8 in env.py and settings.py

+#10 - Can't have unique=true with a default setting in models.

 ### Remaining Bugs

 Like button not changing colour on home screen